- About Us

-Furthermore, it can also be granted in your country of residence before a public notary, but in this case it should then be legalized with the Apostille of the Hague Convention or through Consular legalization for it to have legal value in Spain.
+Furthermore, it can also be granted in your country of residence before a public notary, but in this case, it should then be legalised with the Apostille of the Hague Convention or through Consular legalisation for it to have legal value in Spain.
 In any event, we will also assist you during this process should you choose to grant power of attorney, here in Spain or abroad.

 After the signing of the private contract, in a period of 4-6 weeks, depending on the conditions agreed with the vendors, the public deed of purchase will be signed by the client with our assistance or by us with the aforementioned power of attorney.
 At this moment the balance of the purchase price must be paid to the seller, with the buyer taking physical possession of the property.